 PrivateVPN won't blow you away with their long list of tunneling protocols.
 You can choose these:

-OpenVPN (TUN+UDP+1194) – the default setting uses UDP, which is faster but less secure than TCP.
-It uses 1194, which is a fairly uncommon port, so it might not fit all use cases.
+- OpenVPN (TUN+UDP+1194) – the default setting uses UDP, which is faster but less secure than TCP.
+It uses 1194, which is a fairly common port, so it should fit most use cases.

 There is also an option to enable Stealth VPN.
 Think of it as a VPN mode that disguises VPN traffic as regular web traffic.
 It sends extra data packets, burying your VPN connection underneath them.
 This allows you to access the Internet in countries like China.

 WireGuard is already in their beta client, so soon, it could be expected to appear in the regular app as well.
 Until that happens, you're stuck with OpenVPN, which will be your only real choice when you're using PrivateVPN.

 The kill switch is a safety precaution when your connection drops.
 So, we try to emulate such disruptions in our tests.
 In the first, we use a special router that blocks access to particular IP addresses, cutting off the connection to the server.
 In the second, we're disabling necessary application processes, seeing how the client acts in both cases.

 None of my connections leaked outside of the VPN tunnel in the first test.
 The app notified me that the kill switch was enabled.
 The app was unable to reconnect, as the access to that server was blocked.
 It didn't attempt to connect to a different server, so you'll have to do this manually.
 Your IP address remains safe.